-Secondly, Indonesian car sales slowed in 2014 (after four straight years of growth) as the Indonesian government raised prices of subsidized fuels twice in order to relieve heavy pressures on the state budget deficit (in June 2013 the government had already raised subsidized fuel prices by an average of 33 percent but this had limited impact on car sales), while making funds available for structural investment (for example in infrastructure development).
+Secondly, Indonesian car sales slowed in 2014 (after four straight years of growth) as the Indonesian government raised prices of subsidized fuels twice in order to reduce heavy and rising pressures on the state budget deficit (in June 2013 the government had already raised subsidized fuel prices by an average of 33 percent but this had a limited impact on car sales), while making more funds available for structural investment (for example for infrastructure development).
 In early 2015, gasoline (premium) subsidies were basically scrapped altogether while a fixed IDR 1,000 per liter subsidy was set for diesel (solar).
-For many decades Indonesians enjoyed cheap fuel thanks to generous government energy subsidies but in the years 2013-2014 reforms led to gasoline prices soaring from IDR 4,500 (approx. USD $0.35) per liter in early 2013 to IDR 7,400 (approx. USD $0.57) per liter in mid-2015, a price increase of 62.9 percent.
+For many decades Indonesians had enjoyed cheap fuel thanks to generous government energy subsidies but in the years 2013-2014 reforms led to gasoline prices soaring from IDR 4,500 (approx. USD $0.35) per liter in early 2013 to IDR 7,400 (approx. USD $0.57) per liter in mid-2015, a price increase of 62.9 percent.

 Moreover, these subsidized fuel price reforms also caused accelerated inflation due to second-round effects (hence curbing Indonesians' purchasing power further) as prices of various products (for example food products) rose due to higher transportation costs.
 In both 2013 and 2014 inflation reached 8.4 percent (y/y).
 Meanwhile, per capita GDP was weakening due to slowing economic growth.
-Lastly, the weak rupiah (which had been weakening since mid-2013 due to looming tightening of US monetary policy) made imports more expensive.
+Lastly, the weak rupiah (which had been weakening since mid-2013 amid the US taper tantrum) made imports more expensive.
 Given that many car components still need to be imported (in US dollars) hence raising production costs for Indonesian car manufacturers, price tags on cars became more expensive.
-However, not always have manufacturers and retailers been able to pass these costs on to end-users due to fierce competition in the domestic car market.
+However, due to fierce competition in the domestic car market not always have manufacturers and retailers been able to pass these costs on to end-users.

 Indonesian Car Sales (CBU):

-The central bank of Indonesia (Bank Indonesia) revised down payment requirements for the purchase of a car in an attempt to boost credit growth (and economic growth) as a BI rate cut is considered too risky ahead of looming higher US interest rates (causing a weak rupiah), while inflation was still above the central bank's target range in mid-2015.
-Effective from 18 June 2015, those Indonesian consumers who use a loan from a financial institution to purchase a passenger car need to pay a minimum down payment of 25 percent (from 30 percent previously).
-The minimum down payment for commercial vehicles remains at 20 percent.
-It is estimated that around 65 percent of car purchases in Indonesia are made through a loan.
+The central bank of Indonesia (Bank Indonesia) decided to revise the down payment requirements for the purchase of a car in an attempt to boost credit growth (and economic growth).
+Per 18 June 2015, those Indonesian consumers who use a loan from a financial institution to purchase a passenger car need to pay a minimum down payment of 25 percent (from 30 percent previously).
+The minimum down payment for commercial vehicles remained at 20 percent.
+It is estimated that around 65 percent of all car purchases in Indonesia are made through a loan.

 Introduction of the Low Cost Green Car (LCGC) to Indonesia

-The low-cost green car (LCGC) are affordable, fuel efficient cars that were introduced to the Indonesian market in late-2013 after the government had offered tax incentives to car manufacturers that meet requirements of fuel efficiency targets.
-These LCGC cars generally have a price tag of around IDR 100 million (approx. USD $7,700) making them attractive for the country's large lower middle class segment.
-Ahead of the implementation of the ASEAN Economic Community in late-2015, the Indonesian government wants to make Indonesia the regional hub for the production of LCGCs.
+The low-cost green car (LCGC) is an affordable, fuel efficient car that was introduced to the Indonesian market in late-2013 after the government had offered tax incentives to those car manufacturers who meet requirements of the governments fuel efficiency targets.
+When these LCGC cars were introduced they, generally, had a price tag of around IDR 100 million (approx. USD $7,500) hence being attractive for the country's large and expanding middle class segment.
+By early the average price of the LCGC had risen to around IDR 140 million (approx. USD $10,500) per vehicle.
+With the implementation of the ASEAN Economic Community at the start of 2016, the Indonesian government also aims to make Indonesia the regional hub for the production of LCGCs.